tara8082/Project_4B/README.md

 ## Outline of Files
-The ipynb files contain exploratory data analyatics and techniques used for model tuning and selection.
+- The ipynb files contain exploratory data analysis, CorEx topic modeling, and Vader sentiment analysis.
-The pickle file contains pickles of the final trained logistic regression model, the coeffiecients, and the scaler.(NOT HERE The CSV files contains the Kaggle data set (divided into train and test) and the cleaned dataframe.
-The airline_data.py files contains code for the interactive visualization on Streamlit.
+- The miscellaneous support file contains .py and .txt files for stop words.
+- The CSVs and pickled dataframes contained preprocessed healdines were too large to uploag to Github.
+I can provide them upon request.
+- The json file contains JS code to create a collapsible tree visualization.
-The pdf contains the final presentation.
+- The pdf contains the final presentation.